DS-USAFA/PSSE-Solutions-Manual/docs/01-Data-Case-Study-Solutions.md

 ```

   b.
 Complete the steps below.
+The start of code is provided below.
+You will need to add `{r}` to the start of each code chunk or insert your own code chunks to use the code.

     i.
 Use `inspect` on the data.